ropod-project/black-box/README.md

 This repository is a collection of components for a robotic black box, which is a device that logs data from different data sources and exposes a query interface for the data.

-The black box has three major components:
+The black box has two major components:
 * `data logger`: A set of interfaces for reading data from different data sources and logging those data
 * `query_interface`: An interface for black box data retrieval
-* `black box ODM`: A component for creating data structures from the black box data, thereby simplifying the manipulation of data

-For efficiency reasons, the query interface is only provided in C++; the query interface is exposed in both Python and C++, while the ODM only in Python.
+Both the logger and the query interface are exposed in both Python and C++; the Python versions are generally more up-to-date than the C++ versions.
 Note: We develop and test under Python 3; there are no plans for backwards compatibility with Python 2.

 ## Black Box Design Principles